 [Editor’s note: Injectable wrinkle reducers are temporary, medical treatments designed to help smooth the appearance of moderate to severe wrinkles on certain areas of the face.
 Injectable fillers are temporary treatments that help add volume to certain areas of the face.
-Like any treatment, both have risks and possible side effects, so consult with your doctor to see if they are right for you.]
+Like any treatment, both have risks and possible side effects, so consult with a licensed provider to see if they are right for you.]

 Other Medical Aesthetics Treatments: “I’ve done Fraxel® since I was 18, and PRP [platelet rich plasma treatments] for my acne scars, but I’m impatient — I like now results.
 Microneedling and PRP are amazing, but they just takes a long time for results to build.
 It’s hard for me to have a week of downtime, because I’m shooting almost every day.”